-Ginkgo contains natural compounds that increase blood flow in the brain and other areas of the body.
-Ginkgo supplements are used to improve the symptoms of dementia, Alzheimer’s disease and cognitive decline in old people.
+Ginkgo biloba contains natural compounds that increase blood flow in the brain and other areas of the body.
+Ginkgo biloba supplements are commonly used as limited research suggests they can reduce the symptoms of dementia, Alzheimer’s disease, and cognitive decline in older adults.

-It is also believed to boost memory and cognitive functions in healthy individuals, although there is no conclusive evidence to date that supports this.
+Ginkgo biloba is also believed to boost memory and cognitive functions in healthy individuals, although no conclusive evidence supports this.

-The root of the ashwagandha plant has been proven to possess medicinal value, and it is used as a natural remedy for many health problems.
-People take ashwagandha supplements to improve thinking, concentration and mental performance.
+The root of the ashwagandha plant has demonstrated medicinal value in limited research studies, and it has been used as a natural remedy for thousands of years.

 Because of its mild stimulant effect, adrafinil is often used as an alternative to caffeine.

-Noopept is a synthetic medication that was developed in Russia as a treatment for memory disorders in the elderly, such as dementia and Alzheimer’s disease.
-While it is an approved treatment in Russia and some other countries, it is neither approved nor regulated in most of the Western world, including the US.
+Noopept is a synthetic medication developed in Russia as a treatment for memory disorders in the elderly, such as dementia and Alzheimer’s disease.
+While it is an approved treatment in Russia and some other countries, it is neither approved nor regulated in most of the Western world, including the United States.

-There is little evidence that noopept works for healthy individual, but many have used it as a memory booster, often in combination with other nootropics.
+There is little evidence that noopept works for healthy individuals, but many have used it as a memory booster, often combined with other nootropics.

-Bacopa monnieri, aka brahmi, is an herb that has medicinal uses in traditional Indian medicine (Ayurveda).
+Bacopa monnieri, aka brahmi, is an herb with medicinal uses in traditional Indian medicine (Ayurveda).
 It is often touted as a natural remedy for anxiety and different forms of cognitive impairment.

-Studies show that bacopa can provide significant improvement in cognitive performance, particularly for aging people.
-Besides its use as a mild general cognitive enhancer, bacopa has been used to treat ADHD, dementia and other neurological disorders.
+Studies show that bacopa can significantly improve cognitive performance, particularly for aging people.
+Besides its use as a mild general cognitive enhancer, bacopa has been used to treat ADHD, dementia, and other neurological disorders.

-As a nootropic, huperzine A is taken to boost memory and other cognitive functions.
-This is supported by the scientifically proven fact that huperzine A decreases the breakdown of the neurotransmitter acetylcholine, which plays a key role in attention, alertness, memory and learning.
+As a nootropic, huperzine A is taken to boost memory and other cognitive functions because it decreases the breakdown of the neurotransmitter acetylcholine, which plays a key role in attention, alertness, memory, and learning.

 Phenibut is a synthetic analog of GABA (neurotransmitter) that functions as an anxiolytic, sedative, and central nervous system depressant.
-It is an approved drug in Russian and a few neighboring countries, where it is used to treat anxiety, depression, insomnia and other medical conditions.
+It is an approved drug in Russia and a few neighboring countries, where it is used to treat anxiety, depression, insomnia, and other medical conditions.

-In the US and Europe, phenibut is not approved nor regulated, and so consumers can legally purchase it over the counter.
+In the United States and Europe, phenibut is not approved nor regulated, so consumers can legally purchase it over the counter.
 Many people use this drug to help them relax and sleep, but some experts warn of its addictive potential and withdrawal symptoms.

 In addition to being used to improve mental performance, there is some evidence that Rhodiola Rosea supplementation may also improve physical performance.